rickverwaal/NodeRed-EmberPlus-Gadget/README.md

 ---

 **Changelog:**
-- v0.1.3: Add the msg.oid as input for the node
+- v0.1.5: Changed the Node registration so there are 2 nodes now instead of a duplicate.